-For each part of the expense management process that’s removed and automated, your business can save costs too.
+Your business can save costs for each part of the expense management process that’s removed and automated.
 Work out your company's hidden payment and expense management costs here.

 At Payhawk, we offer virtual cards for businesses that aren't directly linked to your primary corporate bank accounts.
 Instead, the virtual company cards are connected to a virtual wallet, so your information isn't at risk.
 Adding these cards to your e-wallet via Google Pay or Apple Pay adds another layer of safety.

 Finally, virtual cards also have a minimum and maximum credit limit per transaction each day, and they're only valid for a specific period, identified by the card issuer.
-Meaning end-users who identify suspicious activity on their cards can block them immediately online.
+End-users who identify suspicious activity on their cards can immediately block them online.

-A couple of years ago, an environmental study from WWF International mentioned that people worldwide could be ingesting five grams of microscopic plastic particles every week, the equivalent weight of a credit card.
+A couple of years ago, an environmental study from WWF International mentioned that people worldwide could be ingesting five grams of microscopic plastic particles weekly, the equivalent weight of a credit card.

 The environmental impact of plastic pollution is well known, and researchers mention that consumption changes can help diminish the effects.
 One simple way could include introducing virtual company cards at your business.

-Virtual company cards allow you to manage spend limits in real-time.
-Breaking up your budget and allocating it via different virtual cards quickly and efficiently is way better than dealing with multiple payment accounts.
-Also, you can track all transactions and add spend control policies to each of the cards, so you don't have to worry about overspending.
+Virtual company cards allow you to manage spending limits in real time.
+Breaking up your budget and allocating it via different virtual cards quickly and efficiently is better than dealing with multiple payment accounts.
+Also, you can track all transactions and add spend control policies to each card, so you don't have to worry about overspending.

-If you like the sound of virtual company cards, book a demo now, and find out about our other features and how they can transform the way you manage payments and expenses in your business.
+If you like the sound of virtual company cards, book a demo now, and learn about our other features and how they can transform how you manage payments and expenses in your business.